 - Or maybe Vegeta "hating" Goku is just a saiyan way to show love, considering in one of the Dragon Ball Super Abridged shorts, he treats Goku hiring an assassin to kill him (him being Goku), Vegeta treats it as a lover who had caught their partner cheating on them with a prostitute.

-- Vocal Dissonance: The series continues the tradition of Dragon Ball Z adaptations portraying Goku as a muscular warrior with a curiously high-pitched voice, in this case MasakoX's Goku sounds like a more child-like version of Peter Kelamis's Goku from the Ocean Group dubs as well as an Anglicized version of Masako Nozawa's original Japanese performance.
+- Vocal Dissonance: The series continues the tradition of Dragon Ball Z adaptations portraying Goku as a muscular warrior with a curiously high-pitched voice; in this case, MasakoX's Goku sounds like a more child-like version of Peter Kelamis's Goku from the Ocean Group dubs, or an Anglicized version of Masako Nozawa's original Japanese performance.

 - Voice of the Legion: As the Champion of Christmas.